Taxidermy as a Career

 On the other side of the coin are taxidermists who spend a little more time and a few more dollars on each shoulder mount, resulting in a product that will stand the test of time.
 And a select few taxidermists (us included), will guarantee their work for life.
 Of course, the techniques you learn in class will also allow you to guarantee your taxidermy work for life.

 Getting back to the deer though, let’s talk about your time expended and profit per hour.
-Although each gamehead will go through a variety of stages in the mounting process, the combined time involved is usually about 1 day per shoulder mount.
+Although each gamehead will go through a variety of stages in the mounting process, the combined time involved is usually about 1 full day per shoulder mount.
 This means that for each deer mounted you are looking at a profit of $360 per day, or $45 per hour.
-At $45 per hour, a motivated taxidermist who takes just a little time to market themselves properly can make over $10,000 per month in net profit.
+At $45 per hour, a motivated taxidermist who takes just a little time to market themselves properly can make over $10,000 during the busiest mounting months in pre-overhead net profit.
 And remember, fish and birds can bring in even more in terms of hourly earnings!
-Of course there will be overhead, and that needs to be taken into consideration.
-You will have expenses for utilities, office supplies, insurance, and advertising.
-If you pay rent or a mortgage for your shop building, that monthly payment must be factored in as well.
+Of course the overhead needs to be taken into consideration.
+You will have expenses for utilities, office supplies, insurance, and advertising, etc. If you pay rent or a mortgage for your shop building, that monthly payment must be factored in as well.
 Those expenses are easy to total up and subtract from the monthly earnings given above.
 As you can see, your profits are still quite lucrative!

 When making your decision on whether or not our school is right for you, remember this; At ATTC we guarantee our customer work for life, and we teach you to do the same.
 We teach you enjoyable ways to market yourself.
 Our marketing strategies work for everyone, even non-assertive types!
 Learning taxidermy in six weeks is well worth the time and tuition when you consider the long term payoff.
 Compared to a conventional college education that may or may not get you a good paying job, attending a taxidermy school simply makes sense for anyone who loves hunting, fishing, and wildlife!